TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/activedirectory-ca-allapps.md

     cloudEnvironments="public"
 />

-# Applying conditional access policy to 'all cloud apps'
+# Problems setting policy that applies to 'all cloud apps'

-Conditional access policy can be applied to all cloud applications.
-If policy is applied incorrectly, access to policy management can be blocked.
-It is best to roll out the policy to a small set of users.
+Conditional access policy that applies to 'all cloud apps' will be enforced for any web site or web service.
+This includes the Azure Portal.
+Because the policy has a broad impact it is recommended that policy gets rolled out and verified with a small set of users before it is rolled out to all users.

 ## **Recommended steps**